-Face coverings, provided by parents/guardians, will be optional for all students for the 2021-2022 school year, unless deemed necessary.
-Certain school activities, as determined by school administrators, may require face coverings.
+Face coverings, provided by parents/guardians, will be optional for all students for the 2022-2023 school year, unless deemed necessary.

 Madison County Schools works in cooperation with Centers for Disease Control and Prevention, Mississippi State Department of Health and Mississippi Department of Education - Office of Healthy Schools to continue our commitment to create healthier schools where students are safe, engaged, supported and challenged.
 For more information pertaining to our wellness policy and ongoing health initiatives please contact your child's school or utilize the districts website to view the policy.
-Refer to Madison County School's Back to School Reentry Guidelines for specific information regarding Covid-19 protocols.